The way we work. Professionalism in action.

 Introduction

-The Values and Ethics Code for the Public Sector (Public Sector Code) outlines expected values and behaviour to guide and support you in your daily activities and serves to maintain and enhance public confidence in the integrity of the Public Sector.
+The Values and Ethics Code for the Public Sector (Public Sector Code) outlines expected values and behaviour to guide and support you in your daily activities, and serves to maintain and enhance public confidence in the integrity of the federal public sector.
 The Public Sector Code also requires that each deputy head establish a Code of Conduct for their organization.
-As such, The Federal Economic Development Agency for Southern Ontario (FedDev Ontario) Code of Conduct (this Code) builds on these requirements and is intended to ensure your high standard of conduct and to promote dialogue between managers, employees and representatives.
+As such, the Federal Economic Development Agency for Southern Ontario's (FedDev Ontario's) Code of Conduct (this Code) builds on these requirements.
+This Code is intended to compel a high standard of conduct and to promote dialogue between managers, employees and representatives.

-Your behaviour must, at all times, show the public that we are dedicated professionals whose work is essential to Canada's well-being and the enduring strength of Canadian democracy.
-This behaviour must uphold the public interest and trust in accordance with the law while complying with the highest ethical standards and practices.
+Your behaviour must, at all times, demonstrate to the public that we are dedicated professionals whose work is essential to Canada's well-being and the enduring strength of Canadian democracy.
+This behaviour must uphold the public interest and trust in accordance with the law, while complying with the highest ethical standards and practices.

 The Constitution of Canada and the principles of responsible government provide the foundation for the roles, responsibilities and values of the federal public sector.
 Constitutional conventions of ministerial responsibility prescribe the appropriate relationships among ministers, parliamentarians, public servants and the public.
 A professional and non-partisan federal public sector is integral to our democracy.

-This Code also reinforces the importance of building and sustaining a values-based operating culture in southern Ontario by upholding FedDev Ontario’s guiding principles of excellence in public service, professionalism, respect, integrity and leadership, which will enable us to work effectively together.
+This Code reinforces the importance of building and sustaining a values-based operating culture in southern Ontario by upholding FedDev Ontario's guiding principles of excellence in public service, professionalism, respect, integrity and leadership; enabling us to work effectively together.

-This Code further expands on the expectations of persons employed at all levels in relation to the duty of loyalty, harassment prevention and management of conflicts in the workplace, the use of social media, as well as the use of employer networks and devices.
+This Code further expands on the expectations of persons employed at all levels in relation to the duty of loyalty, workplace harassment and violence prevention, management of conflict in the workplace, the use of social media, as well as the use of employer networks and devices.

 Objectives